Frequently Asked Questions

 At the Michigan Renaissance Festival, an extensive array of diverse and exclusive food options awaits patrons.
 Alongside classic turkey legs and skewered delicacies, visitors can indulge in culturally diverse dishes, traditional English fare, pub-style nourishment, burgers, and an assortment of other culinary delights catering to individual preferences and budgets.
 See our food options.

-Indeed, we are pleased to share that we have a total of three restaurants available to our patrons: The Dragon’s Den and The Dragon’s Lair, both of which offer patio seating, as well as The Dragon’s Pitt, which provides picnic tables for seating.
-Prices differ for each restaurant, varying from $8 to $25.
+Indeed, we are pleased to share that we have a total of three restaurants available to our patrons: The Dragon’s Den and The Dragon’s Lair, both of which offer patio seating.
+Prices differ for each restaurant, varying from $8 to $22.
 Rest assured, all three locations are clearly marked on the festival map, which can be conveniently downloaded from our website or obtained upon your arrival to the festival.

 Parking FAQs